Sacramento County, California

-Sacramento County (/ˌsækrəˈmɛntoʊ/) is a county located in the U.S. state of California.
-As of the 2020 census, the population was 1,585,055.
+Sacramento County (/ˌsækrəˈmɛntoʊ/) is located in the U.S. state of California.
+As of the 2020 United States census, the population was 1,585,055.
 Its county seat is Sacramento, which has been the state capital of California since 1854.

 Sacramento County is the central county of the Greater Sacramento metropolitan area.
 The county covers about 994 sqmi in the northern portion of the Central Valley, on into Gold Country.
 Sacramento County extends from the low delta lands between the Sacramento River and San Joaquin River, including Suisun Bay, north to about 10 mi beyond the State Capitol and east into the foothills of the Sierra Nevada Mountains.
 The southernmost portion of Sacramento County has direct access to San Francisco Bay.
 Since 2010, statewide droughts in California have further strained Sacramento County's water security.

 History

 Sacramento County was one of the original counties of California, which were created in 1850 at the time of statehood.
 The county was named after the Sacramento River, which forms its western border.
 The river was named by Spanish cavalry officer Gabriel Moraga for the Santisimo Sacramento (Most Holy Sacrament), referring to the Catholic Eucharist.

-Alexander Hamilton Willard, a member of the Lewis and Clark Expedition, is buried in the old Franklin Cemetery.